Private guided tour of Bruges

 - The tour is exclusively in English.

-- Tours defined according to your needs.
+- Routs defined according to your needs.
 Can be included: transport, entrances to museums, meals, drinks, … (we take care of everything – on request when booking).

 Book one of our packages above or send us a message for more information or for any special request.